-Lecturing The personalised attention for the master class is focused on the attention of studer classroom and during tutorial hours.
-It focuses on the correct comprehension and prepared learning of the subject theoretical concepts, as well as on providing guidance on we practical exercises and on giving advice on how to pass the subject.
+Lecturing The personalised attention for the master class is focused on the attention of students in the classroom and during tutorial hours.
+It focuses on the correct comprehension and promotion of the learning of the subject stheoretical concepts, as well as on providing guidance on work and practical exercises and on giving advice on how to pass the subject.
 Tests Description Oral exam The objective of the personalised attention of the oral exam is focused on the preparation, promotion and supervision of the oral expression (Speaking) in the classroom during the course and before the exam.
 This activity seeks to help the students not only to express themselves with relevance and appropriateness using the topics and vocabulary from the field of engineering, but also with linguistic correction.